A BBC survey of economists reports that they expect value added tax to rise from 17.5 to 20 per cent.

 If there are no measures to balance this impact, an increase in VAT will make inequality worse.
 It will also deepen poverty – VAT accounts for over 7 per cent of the spending of people in the bottom quintile, with no other source of income than benefits they will have few alternatives to cutting already low levels of spending when prices rise.

 The most worrying thing of all is that there has been no mention in any news story of an increase in benefits and tax credits to protect the poorest.
 The last Conservative government actually froze benefits when it was trying to cut public spending and Robert Chote has warned that the coalition agreement:

 “Leaves open the option of tougher action to cut social security spending.”

 Both parties in the coalition government claimed to be pro-poor in the election.
 The Liberal Democrats have made this claim longer and more convincingly than the Conservatives, so I suppose the onus of responding to this criticism lies most heavily on them.
 Will they promise not to cut or freeze benefit rates?
 And will they commit to increasing benefits and tax credits to compensate for any increase in VAT?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.